ibm-cloud-docs/vpc/instance_metadata_vpc_access_instance_metadata.md

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Compute > Virtual server instances**.

 1. Locate the running instance in the list.
 Click the name of the instance to display its details.
-On the Overview tab, scroll to the **Advanced configuration details**, and click the toggle to enable the Metadata service.
+On the Overview tab, scroll to the **Advanced configuration details**, and click the toggle to enable the metadata service.

 1. If the instance has a floating IP address already (shown on the Networking tab), use that address to establish a secure connection to the server.
 If it does not have a floating IP address, assign one to it.
 For more information, see the [Next steps](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui) in the Creating virtual server instances topic.